pBlackCreek/cftunnel/README.md

 - **Local Access**: Tunnels only expose what Herd already serves locally
 - **Credentials**: Uses Cloudflare's secure authentication flow

-### Reporting Security Issues

-Please report security vulnerabilities privately to [your-email@domain.com] rather than using the public issue tracker.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.